baycysec/abyssos/README.md

 ## [👤] About Abyssos

 <p align="justify">Abyssos is a research-focused ransomware/wiper hybrid prototype designed to support malware analysts, DFIR practitioners, and detection engineers in studying modern ransomware behavior in a controlled environment.
-This sample demonstrates realistic attacker techniques—ranging from file encryption, obfuscation, and discovery to registry modification and environmental persistence—without shipping source code, minimizing the risk of misuse.</p>
+This sample demonstrates realistic attacker techniques, ranging from file encryption, obfuscation, and discovery to registry modification and environmental persistence (without shipping source code, minimizing the risk of misuse).</p>

 ## [📃] High-level Summary